zen-ham/HID_Arduino/readme.md

 - Connect the mouse to the host shield.
 > [!NOTE]
+> Very important note here:\
-> I should also mention that for 100% of games I've played, simply having the arduino plugged in and your normal mouse plugged in separately instead of chaining them together works completely fine, and you can skip alot of difficult steps if you are ok with doing it that way, since then you won't have to edit the code at all and can just keep it exactly as is.
+> 100% of games I've played, simply having the arduino plugged in and your normal mouse plugged in separately instead of chaining them together works completely fine, and you can skip alot of difficult steps if you are ok with doing it that way, since then you won't have to edit the code at all and can just keep it exactly as is.
+While writing this I also tested removing the host shield all together, and it continues to work as normal.
+>
+> this means if you so choose, you DON'T HAVE TO BUY the expensive usb host shield at all and can just go with the much simpler and easier option of just using the Arduino Leonardo on it's own. if you choose to do it this way, skip straight to the final step.

 - Test the mouse for functionality.
 If everything works as it should, then you have been successful and lucky with the mouse model.
 But if something does not work correctly, continue to the next steps.
 (For logitech G-series tutorial is ends.)